gogowitsch/avatar_overlay_generator/README.md

 ## Installation

 This repository forms a [Drupal](https://www.drupal.org/) module.
-To use it, you need a working Drupal 8 or 9 instance.
+To use it, you need a working instance of Drupal 8 or higher.

 You can install the module using Composer by executing the following in your server's shell (e.g., Bash):